freeCodeCamp/freeCodeCamp/guide/english/sql/sql-avg-function/index.md

 ---
 ## SQL Average (AVG) Function

-"Average" is an Aggregate (Group By) Function.
+"Average" (`AVG`) is an aggregate (Group By) function.
 It's used to calculate the average of a numeric column from the set of rows returned by a SQL statement.
+The `DISTINCT` option can be used to return the average of all distinct values.

 Here is the syntax for using the function: